top of page

 Holistic, trauma informed, culturally aware, and neurodiverse, queer, and gender affirming approaches guide inter-modal exploration in my practice.
 This includes a combination of creative processes and talking, and a variety of modalities such as visual art making, narrative, movement, drama, and play, as well as psychoeducation, and visualisation and mindfulness techniques.

 Grounded in a person-centred and strengths-based approach to therapy, I invite people to lead the way in their own therapeutic journey, travelling together with their supports and whānau, and working collaboratively with the arts to explore experiences, identity and expression.
-I can offer a non-judgemental space to explore, imagine and play!

 Experience

 My therapeutic experience is in group and 1:1 contexts working with young people with diverse life experiences from primary to young adult ages, supporting general well-being, neurodiversity, mental health, and the LGBTTQIA+ community.
-With experience in schools and community organisations over the past three years, these roles involve working with clients to explore identity and self-expression through the arts, tools for anxiety and regulation, growing confidence and social connections, and discovering strengths and skills.
+With experience in schools and community organisations over the past four years, these roles involve working with clients to explore identity and self-expression through the arts, tools for anxiety and regulation, growing confidence and social connections, and discovering strengths and skills.

 17949504598522240.jpg